shravanm172/EquiTrack/README.md

 ### Responsiveness

 The EquiTrack interface is currently optimized for desktop usage.
-Mobile responsiveness is planned for a future iteration.
+Mobile responsiveness/compatibility is planned for a future iteration.